liuyuning/DumpEmoji/README.md

-# DumpEmoji
+# DumpEmoji(EmojiDump)
 😀Dump Emoji from iOS😀 iOS8, iOS9 and iOS10

-All the Emoji Categories and Code.
+All Emoji Categories and Code.
 Also unicode hex string.

 * By Using Simulator save the file in User's root dir.
 * By Using iOS device save the file in documents dir, and using iTunes sharing doc to export.